 It is possible to get a title loan while still making payments assuming there is enough equity in the vehicle to support the loan.
 There are a few ways to accomplish this.
-These include both refinancing the title loan and getting a second lien title loan.
+These include both a title loan refinance and getting a second lien title loan.

-How to get a Title Loan while Making Payments
+How to get a Title Loan while still Making Payments

 While most title loans do require a paid off vehicle, in some cases it is possible to get a title loan while still making payments.
 The ability to get a car title loan in this situation will depend on two major factors: